10 June 2022

 Prior to the coup, Northwest Myanmar posed a puzzle: despite the high prevalence of poverty and a largely non-Buddhist population with a strong sense of ethno-national identity, it was characterised by quietude relative to other ethnic areas.
 The predominant EAO, the Chin National Front (CNF), inspired allegiance but not conflict.
 Since the coup, the area has become a hotspot for crackdowns on non-violent protests.
 In April and May 2021, Mindat township became a symbol of the regime’s brutality among the wider anti-SAC resistance.
 PDFs, organised under the Chinland Defence Force, have not only been active but also remarkably organised in their efforts to undermine the SAC’s authority.
 The CNF has become a significant conflict actor as a result, showing how the emergence of PDFs can re-ignite older ethno-nationalist movements.
 Read the Northwest Myanmar analysis now.

 Lower Myanmar sheds light on the emergence of urban warfare in the country.
 Previously, most armed conflict had taken place in rural, peripheral areas – but now, in this area, former protesters have created urban guerrilla groups.
 Yangon has changed: once Myanmar’s bustling commercial capital, many of its buildings have been damaged and urban dwellers live with the threat of spontaneous attacks and explosions.
 Since the coup, there have been at least 121 bomb blasts in the city.
 Amidst frequent violence, a decade of human development gains in Lower Myanmar are now in tatters.
-Lower Myanmar analysis coming soon.
+Read the Lower Myanmar analysis now.

 These six warscapes demonstrate that the structure of the ongoing conflict varies significantly across Myanmar.
 They are distinct but interrelated.
 Taken together, the warscapes show that the conflict cannot be reduced to a binary contest between those supporting the coup and those opposing it.
 Among regime supporters, the rise of new military-aligned militias since the coup has complicated the picture.
 Among regime opponents, there are important distinctions between PDFs and EAOs, and varying stances towards the regime within these categories.
 PDFs and EAOs also act in different configurations in each warscape.
 In post-coup Myanmar, the countrywide war is the sum of many moving parts.